 We have compiled a selection of chapters from some of the new and key books in our series, and created individual ebooks for each one.

-Urban Design: Tools & Resources for the Planning Practitioner, is a FreeBook brought to you by Routledge and features hand-picked content from some of our leading titles.
+Urban Design: Tools & Resources for the Planning Practitioner is a FreeBook brought to you by Routledge and features curated content from some of our leading titles.

 Edward Ng, co-editor of The Urban Climatic Map, tells us the story behind his new book.